uglyviking/Book-of-Eternal-Flame/source/content/The Frost and the Furious/Session Notes/Session 2.md

 2025-01-25

 # Resting at the gathering
-[[Grandfather Aywaw]] comes over and asks what mission we may do next.
+[[Grandfather Eiwa]] comes over and asks what mission we may do next.
 We say we're going to seek out Tapirs.
 He suggest we talk to [[Imek]] who works with the herding and is very knowledgeable.

 [[Imek]] shows up in the morning.
 She jabbers a lot about the different animals in the herd and their relationships.
-With the constant chatter it's hard to determine what she is saying. [[Ologa]] and [[Huug]] listen and get the feat tame animal.
-You must be trained in nature.
+With the constant chatter it's hard to determine what she is saying. [[Aloga]] and [[Huug]] listen and get the feat tame animal.
+You must be trained in nature. [[Drogon]]

 We fail in sneaking up on the tapirs but see that they have escaped some snares that may be poisoning.

-[[Ologa]] tames them and then [[Maxim]] removes the snares.
+[[Aloga]] tames them and then [[Maxim]] removes the snares.
 We see the snares appear to be old ones that are similar to the [[The Broken Tusk|Broken Tusk]].
 We also see some humanoid footprints.
 We see that these are very fresh.
 Then two burned orcs show up and challenge us.
-We defeat them but as the last the one dies he says with his dying breath that "[[Ivarsa]] will end you traitors"
+We defeat them but as the last the one dies he says with his dying breath that
+>"[[Ivarsa]] will end you traitors"

 | Loot                       |
 | -------------------------- |